petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/actions/using-manual-actions.md

 ---
 # Using Manual Actions

+{bdg-secondary}`Available Liferay 7.4 U60+/GA60+`

-When you use a standalone trigger in an object action, the action becomes manual, meaning it must be explicitly run in one of two ways:
+When you use the standalone trigger for object actions, the actions become manual instead of automatic.
+You can trigger these actions in one of two ways:

-* by a user via the object definition's UI
+* via the object's UI
-* with a call to the headless API
+* using dedicated action APIs

 This example creates a standalone action for sending notifications.